Absorb-Minecraft/Legacy-Absorb-server/README.md

 ## Download

-Currently there is no download link, however when a offical version is ready for the public, please look at our *Release* page on the right.
+Currently, there is no download link, however when an official version is ready for the public, please look at our *Release* page on the right.

 Want to test the latest and greatest before a release is ready?
 You have two options to do so, either

 - Download and build a jar from source
-- Click the *Actions* tab to see our automatic builds and then select the newest "Build" action, whereby the jars to download will be at the bottom (please note to download them, you need to be signed in to a github account)
+- Click the *Actions* tab to see our automatic builds and then select the newest "Build" action, whereby the jars to download will be at the bottom (please note to download them, you need to be signed in to a GitHub account)

 ## What works?

 At the time of writing, you can see the server status, however cannot join the server

 ### Roadmap

-The current target is to get players loading into a empty world, after that the bigger plans come into play
+The current target is to get players loading into an empty world, after that the bigger plans come into play

 1. Basic features (such as walking, jumping, inventory opening, chat, etc)
 2. Flat world generation